 Installation

-By following the steps on this page, you can install Dolos directly on your system.
-You can also use Dolos by using the docker container we have provided.
+This tutorial describes step by step how you can install the Dolos CLI on your system.
+As an alternative, you can also use the Dolos CLI from the docker container we provide.

 Install Node.js